Santosh1479/Uber_Clone/README.md

 # Uber_Clone

-made this to learn and practice MERA stack concepts
+made this to learn and practice MERN stack concepts....